afarabi97/hellogit/testing/infrastructure/README.md

 For labrepo.sh, you must install it on a RHEL 7 server.
-For all other scripts, install on Centos 7.

 To install infrastructure do the following: